Song Leader Training:

 Location

 We are fortunate to hold this training at the stunning Dharma Centre of Canada in Kinmount, Ontario.
 Located on 400 acres of boreal forest, there is a myriad of wildlife in the woodland, meadows, beaver ponds, creeks and lake.
-During our training sessions, we’ll gather in the warm and welcoming sanctuary space for loads of singing together.
+During our training sessions, we’ll gather in the warm and welcoming sanctuary space for loads of learning and singing together.
 For meals, we’ll gather in the charming Main House that boasts a rich history, lovely communal dining room, and a comfortable lounge.
-All training participants will have simple, private (single) room accommodations.
+All training participants will have single or double room accommodations.
 To learn more about the Dharma Centre, visit their website by clicking here.

 Booking & Registration